Discover resources which link to our collection and have been designed to be used both at home or at school.

 Music and The Military

-This issue of Keep Kids explores military music which has played an important part in army life for thousands of years.
+Explore military music which has played an important part in army life for thousands of years.
 From the early days as a signalling tool for communicating battle instructions out on the field to the daily drill of the bugle call to propaganda, parades and pageantry!MUSIC & THE MILITARY

 The Cold War